 In partnership with the Helen K. and Arthur E. Johnson Foundation a not-for-private, family foundation, CLC opened The Johnson Center in 1990.
 At the time it was the only nursing home in Arapahoe County offering both long-term care and assisted living services.

-A few years later, again with generous support from The Johnson Foundation another building was added to the campus, The Village offering residential or independent living apartment homes as well as more assisted living apartments.
+A few years later, again with generous support from The Johnson Foundation another building was added to the campus, The Village offering residential or independent living as well as more assisted living apartments.
 CLC also leased land to Porter Hospice.

 As the years went by the campus expanded services to become the full continuum of care it is known for today.
 Yet, not everyone realized the two buildings were really part of one neighborhood – one community – one continuum of care.